 Just around the corner from this slice of bat-shit insanity is a gate that requires unlocking to allow you to progress.
 After a divisive but ultimately logical puzzle involving a… unique signpost, you come across the key conveniently hung on a post in the middle of the forest.
 Walking off of this screen leads you directly to the gate, but perversely not the other way around.
 To put it another way: the key is off-screen right next to the gate but you’re not allowed to walk in that direction because… well, uh, I suppose that would put the signpost puzzle out of a job.

 The madness doesn’t end there though.
 Behind the gate comes the attack of the fire beavers.
 These flaming buck-toothed beasts reside in a pool of tar that is breached by a solid dam of bones which provides an escape route out of the forest.
 When you attempt to traverse the bone dam the beavers jump out of the tar and chase Manny off-screen, so you’ve got to get rid of them or keep them back somehow.
 The solution to this puzzle involves hiding under a nearby precipice, luring the beavers over the edge into the tar by using bones as bait, and blasting them in mid-air with a fire extinguisher found earlier on in El Marrow.
 I’m presuming that by extinguishing their flaming hides they can’t sear through the tar, so they end up getting trapped as they plop into it.
 I suppose it’s a logical enough theory, but it’s let down by the fact that if you walk out onto the dam and extinguish the suckers as they approach Manny, they slope off back into their tar pool and keep coming back anyway until you carry out the aforementioned solution; which is exactly the same thing but with a totally different result.
-It’s just pure nonsense and another horrible, gaping arse of a logic hole.
+It’s just pure nonsense.

 Don’t get me wrong, Grim Fandango has its fair share of smart, well thought out solutions, but for every one of those it seems there’s a stinker to spoil the show.
 The examples above are probably in the first couple of hours of the game (depending on how quick you are), but to further flesh out my point I’ve briefly listed a few more below off the top of my head for those who’ve already played it through and for those who don’t intend to: (spoilers!)